-Basis of Presentation
+Basis of Presentation and Principles of Consolidation

-The accompanying financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP").
+The accompanying consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP").
+The consolidated financial statements include those accounts of the Company and its subsidiaries after elimination of all intercompany accounts and transactions.